-Have you been mulling over the idea of outsourcing some of the administrative responsibilities in your business?
-From virtual receptionist service to sales and marketing support, there are a variety of spots where an answering service or call center can help your business to become more profitable.
+Have you been mulling over the idea of outsourcing your business’ telephone calls?
+From virtual receptionist service to sales and marketing support, there are a variety of spots where an outsourced call answering service or call center can help your business to become more profitable.

-With over 60 years of experience in the answering industry, we thought that we could give you some valuable insight into this topic.
-Before you move forward, it’s imperative to compare the pros and cons of outsourcing your calls/ communications.
-And, equally important to understand the affect outsourcing can have on your company in order to confront challenges that you may encounter before they happen.
+With more than 60 years of experience in the telephone answering industry, we thought that we could give you some valuable insight into this topic.
+Before you move forward, it’s imperative to compare the pros and cons of outsourcing phone calls. and to understand the effects that outsourcing can have on your company.

-Knowing the benefits of outsourcing will help you decide if this is something that will work for your business.
+Knowing the pros and cons of outsourcing phone calls will help you decide if this is something that will work for your business.
 Here are five reasons to give it a try:

-When you outsource, you can pay your help as a contractor.
+When you outsource calls your business receives, you can pay whoever is answering your calls as a contractor.
 This allows you to avoid bringing an employee into the company, which saves you money on benefits and training.
-And, it also allows you to capitalize on your time by allowing you to avoid adding management duties associated with an in-house employee to your daily tasks.
+It also allows you to capitalize on your time by allowing you to avoid adding management duties associated with an in-house employee to your daily tasks.

 Did you know there are approximately 300,000 jobs outsourced by the United States each year?
 Every company has its own reason for doing this, with many chasing lower labor costs.
 You don’t want to trade quality for price, but outsourcing often allows you to get the best of both worlds.
 By searching a larger talent pool, it’s easier to find the right balance between talent and price.

-You’re on the phone with a client and your line two beeps.
+You’re on the phone with a client and your second line beeps.
 Another important client is on the line.
 You want to be polite, but missing client #2 and having them call back is not excellent customer service.
-What happens when lines three, four and five ring?
+What happens when lines three, four, and five ring?

-Many office managers feel overwhelmed with the growing laundry list of tasks and responsibilities they have do perform.
-Clerical functions like answering the phone quickly get pushed down the list as something that is urgent but often not as important as communicating job expectations; planning, monitoring, and appraising job results; coaching, counseling, and disciplining employees; and making you’re your office’s systems, policies, procedures, are running smoothly.
+Many office managers feel overwhelmed with the growing laundry list of tasks and responsibilities they have to perform.
+Clerical functions such as answering the phone quickly get pushed down the list as something that is urgent but often not as important as communicating job expectations; planning, monitoring, and appraising job results; coaching, counseling, and disciplining employees; and making sure your office’s systems, policies, and procedures are running smoothly.

-Even though there are obvious benefits to outsourcing your communications, we urge you to carefully also consider the cons.
+Even though there are obvious benefits to outsourcing telephone calls , we urge you to carefully also consider the cons.

-Although you can provide direction about the scope of the work, you give up some control when you outsource labor, especially when outsourcing to someone with more knowledge about the matter than you have.
+Although you can provide direction about the scope of the work, you do give up some control when you outsource labor, especially when outsourcing to someone with less knowledge about the matter than you have.

 There are several reasons for this, including the fact that you are hiring a vendor instead of an employee.
 Not working on-site can add to the difficulty of maintaining the level of control you desire.